IAHispano/Applio-Docs/guides/Audio/Karafan.md

 1. In our Google Drive, we created the folder **Music** where we will put our songs to separate, and **Vocals** where our already separated song will be stored

 !!!warning Warning
 The Colab only lasts 30 minutes in execution.
+Additionally, it is possible that Colab may disconnect after a few hours due to Google’s limitations.
 !!!
 2. First, we go to the [Google Colab](https://colab.research.google.com/drive/1f3y3-Z9GOGqEHeY8M--2g3z-vOzWiKdn?usp=sharing).